Corynaeus: Characters

 The apparent contradiction—Corynaeus being present at the final battle despite a character of the same name being killed earlier in the story—is part of what academic Ettore Paratore describes as an "incredible confusion" of the text.
-Macrobius pointed this out in his Saturnalia, saying Virgil "often becomes careless and confused" about his characters, giving Corynaeus as one example.
-It is worth noting that tradition states Virgil considered the Aeneid a draft that he was in the process of revising at the time of his death, and it is known to contain several similar minor contradictions.
+Macrobius pointed this out in his Saturnalia, saying Virgil "often becomes careless and confused" about his characters, giving Corynaeus as an example.
+According to tradition Virgil considered the Aeneid a draft that he was in the process of revising at the time of his death, and it is known to contain several similar minor contradictions.

 Scholars often explain the apparent contradiction by suggesting that there are two separate characters named Corynaeus.
 Conington says that both are most likely Trojan companions of Aeneas, and that the first mention in book six may refer to either of the other two.
-Philologist Hugo Merguet and the Enciclopedia Virgilian agree that all mentions of Corynaeus refer to Trojans, though they also refer to his opponent Asilas as Trojan as well.
+Philologist Hugo Merguet and the Enciclopedia Virgilian agree that all mentions of Corynaeus refer to Trojans, though they also refer to his opponent Asilas as Trojan.
 Frederick Ahl, Henry Simmons Frieze, and John Bell connect the Corynaeus of books six and twelve, calling the mention in book nine a separate character.
 Academics Catherine Saunders and Jacob Hammer instead group the first two mentions together, describing the character as a Trojan priest, while calling the character of book twelve a Latin (Saunders) or a Rutulian (Hammer).
+Gavin Douglas called Corynaeus "a stowt Troiane" in book twelve, while the character in book nine is on the opposing side to Asilas, who he calls a Phrygian.
 Francis Gouldman defined the Corynaeus of book nine as a Rutulian, and called him a "skilful darter", following Charles Estienne's interpretation that the archer mentioned in book nine referred to Corynaeus, not Asilas.
-Benjamin Hall Kennedy has both Asilas and Ebysus as Trojans, while listing Corynaeus with the soldiers of Turnus, and only stating the Corynaeus of book six to be Trojan.
+Benjamin Hall Kennedy has both Asilas and Ebysus as Trojans, while listing Corynaeus with the soldiers of Turnus, and only assigning the Corynaeus of book six to the Trojans.
 Charles Anthon suggests that Ebysus' beard was in the Etrurian fashion, making him one of Mezentius' Etruscan warriors, and as a result says the Corynaeus of book twelve must be a Trojan.
-Ahl notes that many characters on both sides of the conflict have the same names, saying that this enhances the sense that it is describing a civil war.
+Ahl notes that many characters on both sides of the conflict have the same names, which enhances the sense that it is describing a civil war.